jellyfin/jellyfin.org/content/developers/docs/api/playlists.md

 ## Delete

 To delete a playlist from the library, use the [DeleteItem](https://api.jellyfin.org/#tag/Library/operation/DeleteItem) operation from the Library API.

 ## Sharing

 To see what users have access to a playlist and what permissions they have, use the [GetPlaylistUsers](https://api.jellyfin.org/#tag/Playlists/operation/GetPlaylistUsers) operation.
-This will return the IDs of the users with access, as well as a `CanEdit` value indicating whether they can edit the playlist.
+This will return the `Id`s of the users with access, as well as a `CanEdit` value indicating whether they can edit the playlist.

 To update a user's permissions for a playlist, use the [UpdatePlaylistUser](https://api.jellyfin.org/#tag/Playlists/operation/UpdatePlaylistUser) operation.
 This operation accepts a data transfer object with a `CanEdit` field, which will grant edit permissions to the user if set to `true` when sent.